Ground Force: International versions

 A New Zealand version of Ground Force aired on TV One from 1998 to 2003.
 It was titled Firth Ground Force, named after a local concrete and masonry company.

 In 2000, the producers sought legal advice after accusing the Nine Network in Australia of producing a "carbon copy" of Ground Force entitled Backyard Blitz.
 A legitimate Australian version of Ground Force was already in production, and aired shortly after on the Seven Network.
 While this version of Ground Force was short lived, Backyard Blitz continued on until 2007.

 Ground Force America is the American version, presented by Dimmock and Walsh.
 It began airing in 2003 on BBC America, and it was the channel's first original production.
 The channel had been airing the UK version since 1999.

 Top Gear and Ground Force Crossover 2008

 On 14 March 2008, Top Gear "resurrected" Ground Force in a Sport Relief special called Top Ground Gear Force where the presenters of Top Gear conducted a Ground Force style show on Sir Steve Redgrave's garden, who was livid at the intrusion.

 Transmissions

 Original series

-97 episodes of Ground Force were produced and shown (82 episodes comprising Series 1- 12 plus 15 Specials), as well as an additional 12 episodes that make up Ground Force America:
+A total of 115 episodes of Ground Force were produced and shown (82 episodes comprising series 1–12 plus 15 specials), as well as an additional 12 episodes that make up Ground Force America: